-We are taught by Miss Clark and helped to learn by Mr. Kitchener.
+We are taught by Mrs. Cullender and supported by Mrs. Everest.

 The school day in Year 4